fabvalaaah/joi-smartobject/README.md

 # joi-smartobject

-joi-smartobject is an NPM module that features an ES6 superclass called JoiSmartObject.
+joi-smartobject is an NPM module that provides a superclass called JoiSmartObject.
 This superclass forces the validation of a constructor given hapi/joi schema when properties of its subclass are added, updated or deleted.
-At runtime, if a property of an object that inherits from JoiSmartObject is added, deleted or set with a wrong typed value, a hapi/joi ValidationError is automatically thrown (and should be caught).
+At runtime, if properties of an object that inherits from JoiSmartObject are wrongly added, deleted or set with bad typed values, a hapi/joi ValidationError is automatically thrown (and should be caught).

 ## Package installation